Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

 The porter

-The hike is divided into four sections, and after each segment, you’ll have a rest stop.
-The first segment it’s just a warm-up, and you stay at pretty much the same altitude.
-During this part of the hike, the previous group was coming down, and we met halfway.
-I was surprised to see how big (at least ten people) was their group compared to our tiny group.
+The hike is divided into four sections, with a rest stop after each one.
+The first section is just a warm-up, as you stay more or less at the same altitude.
+During this part of the trek, we crossed paths with the previous group heading down.
+I was surprised to see how large their group was—at least ten people—compared to our tiny team of two.

 The terrain after the first stop

-After the first stop, the terrain changes and the ground is covered in loose lava rocks making it more difficult to walk.
-You’ll also start gaining altitude but nothing too physically challenging yet.
+After the first stop, the terrain changes and the ground becomes covered in loose lava rocks, making it harder to walk.
+You’ll also begin gaining altitude, though it’s not too physically demanding at this stage.

 Spot the bird!